Last Modified: January 23, 2015

-The first place to start is my Wiring article.
+The first place to start is the Wiring article.
 If you don't take the necessary time to wire your installation correctly, finding and curing a noise problem becomes much more difficult.
 For example, ground loops are the primary cause of alternator whine, not the alternator itself!

 Bonding is the second most important item in minimizing any form of noise.
 For example, the primary cause of excessive ignition noise is failure to properly bond the exhaust system.
 And one strap is never enough, and sometimes multiple and excessive length grounds are worse than no ground at all!